-Mia Sedwick, MA, is a communications associate for the Vulnerable Populations Portfolio, which creates new opportunities for better health and invests in health where it starts—in homes, schools and jobs.
+Mia Sedwick, MA, is a project management associate for the Vulnerable Populations Portfolio, which creates new opportunities for better health and invests in health where it starts—in homes, schools and jobs.
 As she puts it: “We support promising ideas that address how health and health care intersect with poverty, education and housing.
 We fund innovations along the entire continuum of development, including ideas that are just emerging, programs that show preliminary evidence of effectiveness, and tested models that can achieve greater impact.”

 Sedwick joined the Robert Wood Johnson Foundation in 1999 to provide project management and communications support for project Connect—an RWJF program designed to build relationships between the Foundation grantees and members of Congress.
 During her early career at RWJF, Sedwick helped to design, direct and implement strategic communications for the Foundation’s addiction prevention and treatment efforts and assist the Pioneer portfolio in carrying out their communications strategy.